dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```

-Interleaving preliminary executions in S-3 with validations avoids unnecessary work executing transactions that follow aborted transactions.
-For example, in the running scenario using block B, a batch of preliminary executions may contain transaction TX1-TX4.
-Validations will be scheduled immediately when their execution completes.
-When the TX4 aborts and re-executes, no higher transaction execution will have been wasted.
-Validation via
+Interleaving preliminary executions with validations avoids unnecessary work executing transactions that might follow aborted transactions.
+For example, in the running scenario using block B, validating TX4 immediately causes re-execution, hence higher transactions may not need to abort/re-execute.
-task-stealing is laso more efficient than because it
-decreases `nextValidation` immediately upon validation failure, allowing higher index re-validations to commence.

-With task stealing, it is hard to predict an exact execution transcript, it depends on the latency and interleaving of validation and execution tasks.
-A possible execution with 2 threads may result in the following transcript:
+With task stealing, it is hard to lay out an exact execution script in advance because it depends on real-time latency and interleaving of validation and execution tasks.
+A possible execution with 3 threads may result in the following transcript:

-> parallel execution and validation of TX2-TX3 succeed

-> parallel execution and validation of TX4-TX5 succeed

-> parallel execution and validation of TX6-TX7 succeed
+> parallel execution/validation of TX2-TX4; 2,3 succeed, 4 fails, `nextValidation` set to 5

+> parallel execution/validation of TX4-TX6; 4,5 succeed, 6 fails, `nextValidation` set to 7

+> parallel execution/validation of TX6-TX8; 6,7 succeed, 8 fails, `nextValidation` set to 9

-> parallel execution and validation of TX8-TX9; 8 succeeds, 9 fails, `nextValidaton` set to 10
+> parallel execution/validation of TX8-TX10; 8,10 succeed, 9 fails, `nextValidation` set to 10

-> parallel execution and validation of TX9-TX10 succeed
+> parallel execution/validation of TX9-TX10; succeed

+Note that, despite the high-contention B scenario, this execution achieves almost optimal latency and incurs only transaction re-executions only once.

-Importantly, **VALIDAFTER(j, k)** is preserved because upon (re-)execution of a TXj it decreases `nextValidation` to j.
+Importantly, **VALIDAFTER(j, k)** is preserved because upon (re-)execution of a TXj, it decreases `nextValidation` to j+1.
 This guarantees that every k > j will be validated after the j execution.

-Preserving **READLAST(k)** is more challenging due to concurrent task stealing, since multiple *incarnations* of the same transaction validation or execution tasks may occur simultaneously.
+Preserving **READLAST(k)** requires care due to concurrent task stealing, since multiple *incarnations* of the same transaction validation or execution tasks may occur simultaneously.
 Recall that **READLAST(k)** requires that a read by a TXk should obtain the value recorded by the latest invocation of a TXj with the highest j &lt; k.
 This requires to synchronize transaction invocations, such that **READLAST(k)** returns the highest incarnation value recorded by a transaction.
 A simple solution is to use per-transaction atomic incarnation synchronizer that prevents stale incarnations from recording values.

 The last improvement step consists of two important improvements.